Legal provisions of COM(2021)347 - Consumer credits

 (j)indication of ancillary services the consumer is obliged to acquire in order to obtain the credit or to obtain it on the terms and conditions marketed and, where applicable, a clarification that the ancillary services may be purchased from a provider that is not the creditor; and

-(k)a general warning concerning possible consequences of non-compliance with the commitments linked to the credit agreement or crowdfunding credit services.
+(k)a general warning concerning possible consequences of non-compliance with the commitments linked to the credit agreement.

-1. Member States shall require that the creditor and, where applicable, the credit intermediary or the provider of crowdfunding credit services provide the consumer with the pre-contractual information needed to compare different offers in order to take an informed decision on whether to conclude a credit agreement or crowdfunding credit services on the basis of the credit terms and conditions offered by the creditor or by the provider of crowdfunding credit services and, where applicable, the preferences expressed and information supplied by the consumer.
-Such pre-contractual information shall be provided to the consumer at least one day before he or she is bound by any credit agreement or offer, or by any agreement or offer for the provision of crowdfunding credit services.
+1. Member States shall require that the creditor and, where applicable, the credit intermediary provide the consumer with the clear and comprehensible pre-contractual information needed to compare different offers in order to take an informed decision on whether to conclude a credit agreement on the basis of the credit terms and conditions offered by the creditor and, where applicable, the preferences expressed and information supplied by the consumer.
+Such pre-contractual information shall be provided to the consumer in good time before the consumer is bound by any credit agreement or offer, including where means of distance communication as defined in Article 2, point (e) of Directive 2002/65/EC are used.

-3. The pre-contractual information referred to in paragraph 1 shall specify all of the following elements:
+5. The pre-contractual information referred to in paragraph 1 shall specify all of the following elements, which shall be displayed after and noticeably separated from the elements listed in paragraph 3:

 (a)the type of credit;